-Sensors are the small electronic components which are integrated into smart devices surrounding us.
+Sensors in IoT development plays an important role, as these sensors are the small electronic components which are integrated into smart devices surrounding us.
 Today every device we use has a sensor.
 For Example, a washing machine or a computer or mobile phones.
 But what exactly sensors are, have you ever thought?

 A sensor is an electronic component which is used to measure different inputs from the surroundings which are then converted into a human-readable format.
 The input can be anything from sound to temperature or humidity to N, P, K values, etc. These devices are embedded with different machines or devices to make them work accordingly.
 The data collected by the sensors is usually depicted in visual form via IoT dashboard.